affinda/affinda-python/docs/sync_operations.md

 **Arguments**:

+- `offset` (`int`): The number of documents to skip before starting to collect the result set.
 Default value is None.
-:keyword callable cls: A custom type or function that will be passed the direct response
-- `offset` (`int`): The number of documents to skip before starting to collect the result set.
 - `limit` (`int`): The numbers of results to return.
 Default value is 300.
+- `cls` (`callable`): A custom type or function that will be passed the direct response

+**Raises**:

+- `None`: ~azure.core.exceptions.HttpResponseError

 **Returns**:

+`~affinda.models.PathsWjaaeuUsersGetResponses200ContentApplicationJsonSchema or
-`~affinda.models.PathsWjaaeuUsersGetResponses200ContentApplicationJsonSchema or`: PathsWjaaeuUsersGetResponses200ContentApplicationJsonSchema or RequestError, or the
+~affinda.models.RequestError`: PathsWjaaeuUsersGetResponses200ContentApplicationJsonSchema or RequestError, or the
+result of cls(response)

 <a id="operations._affinda_api_operations.AffindaAPIOperationsMixin.create_user"></a>